 Never be afraid to stand up for yourself; so many times I’ve experienced sexism in the workplace and laughed it off in fear of being impolite.
 But there is a way to correct somebody politely; I’m sure we’ve all been corrected impolitely before.
 Somebody once offered my female engineering friend a pink hard hat, and all the men with her, a white one.
 Her male colleague intervened and insisted they give her a white one.
 It will take everyone to reset old standards and assumptions to achieve gender equality.

-This piece was written by Olivia Roberts, an Energy Engineer for Verco.
+This article was written by Olivia Roberts, an Energy Engineer for Verco.